forestgrape/coronavirus/monitor_and_control.md

 __Experiences__
 In the summer 2020 in the alps many mountain places were crowded and had open cable cars.
 To my knowledge no increased Covid-19 incidences were observed.
 No hot-spots have been observed.

-=> in summer time when good ventilation was easy and often practiced and very low case numbers mountain holidays worked.
+=> in summer time
+* when good ventilation was easy and often practiced
+* combined with low Covid incidence rates

+mountain holidays worked.

 __Comment__